 Finally, it’s crucial to present a streamlined and simple checkout process on mobile.
 In another post, we talk about how using Apple Pay makes your mobile checkout a one-click dream.

 Apple Pay works so well because it doesn’t require buyers to submit their personal info EVERY time.
 Instead, since they already have an Apple ID, Apple sends over a special ID number and an encrypted token with purchase-specific information.
 Whether they’re shopping in-store or online, they’ll never have to pull out their credit card or ID – they’re automatically and securely verified.

 It also eliminates the need to enter shipping information – Apple Pay stores it, along with payment information.
 You can imagine how this completely changes the game for mobile – a platform that’s notoriously difficult to foster a quick checkout experience.

 Learn How Small Changes Can Make Big Wins for Your Ecommerce Company

-To learn even more checkout and other conversion tactics, we’ve created a FREE Ecommerce Growth Workshop where you’ll learn the BEST tactics used by the fastest-growing ecommerce brands, and the ONE formula that they use to begin moving into hyper-growth.
+To learn even more checkout and other conversion tactics, we’ve created a FREE Ecommerce Conversion Workshop where you’ll learn the BEST tactics used by the fastest-growing ecommerce brands, and the THREE thought shifts you need to make to start converting more from your existing traffic!